CA Certificate Management

 Understanding CA management with Access Server

 OpenVPN is based on SSL/TLS technology, in which clients and servers can verify each other’s identities using certificates.
-Certificate management is especially important to defend against man-in-the-middle attacks, where an attacker sitting between the VPN client and VPN server can attempt to redirect or capture the traffic, or dupe the user into divulging server credentials.
+Certificate management is crucial to defend against man-in-the-middle attacks, where an attacker sitting between the VPN client and the VPN server can attempt to redirect or capture the traffic or dupe the user into divulging server credentials.

-OpenVPN Access Server issues and manages its own certificates for the server and its clients.
+Access Server issues and manages its own certificates for the server and its clients.
 This certificate infrastructure is called public key infrastructure (PKI).
 Access Server automatically manages and provisions these certificates for you.
-Each certificate is valid for a certain period of time; by default this has been set to 10 years from the date you installed Access Server, although this is configurable.
+Each certificate is valid for a specific timeframe; by default, this has been set to 10 years from the date you installed Access Server, although this is configurable.

 Generating a new CA certificate also improves security.
 For example, 1024-bit RSA certificates were once considered secure, but now they are not.
-Therefore, all Access Server 2.9 and newer installations use 2048-bit RSA certificates.
+Access Server 2.9 installations used 2048-bit RSA certificates.
 We recommend using the secp384r1 algorithm, which is the default as of Access Server 2.12.0.

-Updating from 1024-bit RSA certificates to 2048-bit RSA certificates (or to elliptic curve certificates) on an existing installation would require a complete reset of your Access Server’s PKI structure.
-Such a change would also require installing new client configuration profiles on most if not all current VPN clients.
-On Access Server 2.9.0, you can set up a new CA alongside the old one and accept connections from both.
+Updating from RSA certificates to secp384r1 on an existing installation would require a complete reset of your Access Server’s PKI structure.
+Such a change would also require installing new client configuration profiles on most if not all, current VPN clients.
+On the latest version of Access Server, you can set up a new CA alongside the old one and accept connections from both.
 This allows a graceful transition.

-On older versions of Access Server, the CA certificates expire after ten years.
+CA certificates expire after ten years on older versions of Access Server.
 Once expired, they can’t establish a VPN connection.
 Many customers don't experience issues because they have reset and regenerated certificates within that time frame, likely because they had installed and migrated to new server installations.
-However, if you are using an existing PKI structure that expires, you would need to reset your PKI and reprovision all of your current VPN clients, which is highly inconvenient.
-On the latest AS versions, you can set up a new CA alongside the old one, a CA that is about to expire can still function while newer connection profiles are using the new CA. This allows a graceful transition from an old CA to a new one.
+However, if you are using an existing PKI structure that expires, you would need to reset your PKI and reprovision all current VPN clients, which is highly inconvenient.
+On the latest AS versions, you can set up a new CA alongside the old one, which means a CA about to expire can still function while newer connection profiles use the new CA. This allows a graceful transition from an old CA to a new one.

 Access Server PKI